• Sites

 Code projects by Danielle Navarro

-At various times in my life I have released code into the wild.
-Usually on purpose, occasionally by accident.
+At various times in my life I have released code into the wild, usually on purpose.
 Sometimes that code is reused by other people, often unpredictably.
 Case in point: the most widely-used code I have ever written appears in Appendix C to an obscure paper on the computation of first passage to absorbtion times for Weiner diffusion processes.
 The original manuscript is here and you need to scroll down to page 19 to find it.
 The code is written in MATLAB syntax and – just to make things worse – there’s a bug in code.
 If you take the code at face value it simply doesn’t work.
 Nevertheless, some versions of this code have found their way into an astonishing range of scientific software tools.
 This one silly little snippet, barely more than a github gist, turns out to be the most contagiously viral bit of code I’ve ever written.
 But it doesn’t have a github repo, it doesn’t have a website, and there’s no mechanism to invoke it directly.
 It just happened to be useful, and people used it.
 With that in mind, here is a incomplete and idiosyncratic list of some things I’ve done with code.
 Some of it is good, some of it isn’t.
 Life is like that.

 Abstract generative art